Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Experiments

 \subsection{Ablation studies}

-\paragraph{Animate with a single transformation} The core of our method consists in combining two transformations: Linear Blend Skinning and a pose-dependent MLP.
+\paragraph{Animate with a single transformation} The core of our method consists in combining two transformations: LBS and a pose-dependent MLP.
 We study the performance of our method by using either LBS or MLP as the only deformation.
 Qualitative are shown in Fig.~\ref{fig:ablation_lbs_mlp}.
 Using only LBS is a strong baseline quantitatively competitive with the state-of-the-art.
-However, because it only encodes the rigid deformations of body joints, it is not able to model wrinkles on garments and shows a blurrier avatar that lacks details compared to the proposed method.
+However, because it only encodes the rigid deformations of body joints, it is not able to model wrinkles on garments and lacks details compared to the proposed method.
 The MLP only version fails to model large deformations such that arms are not represented and thus is not a suitable algorithm for animatable avatars.

-\paragraph{Learning skinning weights} One of the main contributions of our work is to learn per-gaussian skinning weights.
-We compare this design choice to a simpler baseline: a model where weights are not learned but only copied from the closest SMPL vertex.
+\paragraph{Learning skinning weights} One contribution of our work is to learn per-gaussian skinning weights.
+We compare this design choice to a simpler baseline: a model where weights are not learned but imported from the closest SMPL vertex.
 Because the MLP can potentially correct errors from previous steps, we deactivate it for this experiment and deform gaussians only with LBS.
-We present the quantitative comparison in Tab.~\ref{tab:ablation_skinning}, where we can observe that the model with learned skinning weights can bring more than 1dB improvement on PSNR over the ablated version with the SMPL skinning weights.
-The main reason is that SMPL skinning weights are defined on the naked body while ours can adapt to the particular motion of each primitive belonging to clothes with regard to body joints motion.
-Template weights could also be inaccurate due to the pose estimation error in the training data, causing misalignement between the body pose and shape and the ground truth image.
-In comparison, our model with learned skinning weights can overcome this issue by further adapting the learned weights to the input human, thus showing better reconstruction performance.
+We present the comparison in Tab.~\ref{tab:ablation_skinning}, where we observe that the model with learned skinning weights can bring more than 1dB improvement on PSNR over the SMPL skinning weights.
+The main reason is that SMPL weights are defined on the naked body while ours can adapt freely to any body shape.
+Template weights could also be inaccurate due to the pose estimation error in the training data, causing misalignement between the canonical gaussians and the template mesh.